labslibrarypt3/LabsLibraryPT3_FE/Notes.md

 ## Where I left off:

-LAST ACTION: Refactored Account.js to use Routes.
-Need to test.
+LAST ACTION: Refactored AccountInfo to use readonly inputs.

-BUG: this.props.getUserData not running.
-Investigate backend.
+NEXT STEP: Work on change password button and component

+BUG: None!

-LAST SUCCESS: Auth component collection is working.
+LAST SUCCESS: AccountInfo is getting all the data!

 ---